List of Mighty Morphin Power Rangers characters: Monsters in Season Two

+Monsters in Season Three

 The monsters of Season Three are mostly created by Lord Zedd or someone wielding his staff, except for those created by Finster and Master Vile.
 Most were adapted from Ninja Sentai Kakuranger where they were based on different Yōkai.
 To make a monster grow, Lord Zedd would cross his staff with Rita's staff and both items would cause a thunderstorm on Earth that zaps the monster with lightning, enlarging it.